coleifer/peewee/docs/peewee/api.rst

       The related rows are loaded once, when the query is first executed - whether by iteration, :py:meth:`get`, ``first()``, indexing or ``len()``.
+      The relation queries run against the same database as the parent query.

       See :class:`Load` for the per-relation options, and :ref:`relationships` for a fuller discussion of joins and prefetching.